adlnet/xAPI-Spec/xAPI.md

     * where the case of a key does not match the case specified in the standard.
     * where the case of a value restricted to enumerated values does not match an enumerated value given in the standard exactly.
-* MUST reject Statements containing URL, URI, or IRI values without a scheme.
+* The LRS MUST reject Statements containing URL, URI, or IRI values without a scheme.
-* MUST at least validate that the sequence of token lengths for language map keys matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.
+* The LRS MUST at least validate that the sequence of token lengths for language map keys matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.
-* MUST process and store numbers with at least the precision of IEEE 754 32-bit floating point numbers.
+* The LRS MUST process and store numbers with at least the precision of IEEE 754 32-bit floating point numbers.
-* MUST validate parameter values to the same standards required for values of the same types in Statements. __Note:__ string parameter values are not quoted as they are in JSON.
+* The LRS MUST validate parameter values to the same standards required for values of the same types in Statements. __Note:__ string parameter values are not quoted as they are in JSON.
-* MAY use best-effort validation for URL, URI, and IRI formats to satisfy the non-format-following rejection requirement.
+* The LRS MAY use best-effort validation for URL, URI, and IRI formats to satisfy the non-format-following rejection requirement.
-* MAY use best-effort validation for language map keys to satisfy the non-format-following rejection requirement.
+* The LRS MAY use best-effort validation for language map keys to satisfy the non-format-following rejection requirement.